This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Some of the main attractions include the Sigmund Freud Museum, Votivkirche, the Liechtenstein Garden Palace, Volksoper and WUK.

-The upside of Alsergrund is that it’s close to the city centre.
-It is also a beautiful, culture-rich neighbourhood that has many local bars, restaurants and cafés.
+Alsergrund’s upside is its proximity to the city centre.
+It is also a beautiful, culture-rich neighbourhood with many local bars, restaurants, and cafés.

-If there’s a downside of Alsergrund, it’s that, for some reason, it is difficult to access directly, no matter its proximity to Vienna centre.
-It seems that it’s a bit of a mission to get to but that is all worthwhile once you arrive.
+If there’s a downside to Alsergrund, it’s that, for some reason, it is difficult to access directly, no matter its proximity to Vienna centre.
+It seems like a bit of a mission to get there, but it is all worthwhile once you arrive.

 Hotel Recommendations